 In recent months, there has been no shortage of distressing news.
 An inspiring story on beating the odds from someone who was able to rise above an extraordinarily difficult start to life is a refreshing change.
 This edition of Women in the Law profiles an extraordinary female attorney who faced hardships that many of us cannot imagine and has come out the other side with an intense determination to succeed.

-Regina Calcaterra, co-founding partner of Calcaterra Pollack LLP, is a woman who thrives in the face of adversity and has done so her entire life.
+Regina Calcaterra, the co-founding partner of Calcaterra Pollack LLP, is a woman who thrives in the face of adversity and has done so her entire life.
 There has been no straight line in the story of Regina Calcaterra.
 Many can say that they worked hard at school from a young age with a goal in mind—perhaps to go to college and then to law school—but Regina’s story differs drastically.
 The details of her harrowing childhood can be found in the pages of her New York Times Best Selling book, Etched in Sand.
 Regina’s childhood was not a secure, happy place; instead, it was a daily battle to survive.
-During the years where most children are daydreaming on the playground about what they want to be when they grow up, an eight-year old Regina—without a stable and constant parental presence—was worrying about how she was going to feed her younger siblings and keep her family together under the constant threat of being separated and placed into the foster care system.
-Regina was forced in many ways to act as an adult at a young age and lived in a dark world where she wasn’t told she could be anything she wanted to be.
+During the years where most children are daydreaming on the playground about what they want to be when they grow up, an eight-year-old Regina—without a stable and constant parental presence—was worrying about how she was going to feed her younger siblings and keep her family together under the constant threat of being separated and placed into the foster care system.
+Regina was forced in many ways to act like an adult at a young age and lived in a dark world where she wasn’t told she could be anything she wanted to be.

 To a child fighting to survive day-to-day, the thought of one day becoming a successful lawyer and government official, not to mention opening her own women-owned law firm, would seem like an unreachable and implausible dream.
 But that is exactly what Regina has accomplished.
 To have attained that level of success coming from such a horrifying childhood, demonstrates her insatiable internal drive to succeed.
 “When I was a child, there were very few people in my life that built me up and gave me confidence and self-esteem.
 At that time, less than 1% of foster children graduated from college—the odds were stacked against me from the start,” she recounted.
 Reflecting back, Regina says that her life has been a series of difficult setbacks that she has had to overcome.
 She never had the opportunity to go to Ivy League colleges or law schools and she never had the same resources most people enjoy while in school.
 But those obstacles forced her to adopt the mentality that there was no choice but to succeed.